-With AI-powered Knowledge Management software like Knowmax, organizations can consolidate information under a unified knowledge base, and organize content in different modules like articles, FAQs, guided workflows, and picture guides.
+With AI-powered Knowledge Management software like Knowmax, organizations can consolidate information under a unified knowledge base and organize content in modules like articles, FAQs, guided workflows, and picture guides.

-With intuitive search providing content suggestions, and in-document search highlighting relevant information, agents can access relevant information faster without having to wade through the entire knowledge base.
+With intuitive search providing content suggestions, and in-document search highlighting relevant information, agents can access relevant information faster without wading through the entire knowledge base.

 Faster access to actionable and contextual knowledge enables agents to answer customer queries faster and efficiently, which reduces average talk time and improves both customer and agent experience.